codio-content/Python_Maze-Thinking_logically/.guides/content/Final-Challenge-5f13.md

 |||challenge
-Using Javascript again, we want you to create a game that meets the following criteria.
+Using Python again, we want you to create a game that meets the following criteria.

 1. At least 4 walls.
 1. When you play the game, you need to have achieved a score of at least **10** when you reach the goal.